Meeting of the Minds:

 - It’s difficult to put into practice, because it means compromising.

-- It’s inevitable that people with have differences, but it’s imperative to endeavour to meet half way.
+- It’s inevitable that people will have differences, but it’s imperative to endeavour to meet half way.

 - You can believe in the antithesis of what other people’s visions are then you can still take on board what drives them and respect that it’s merely a difference of opinion.